-QUESTI ON 6 TOTAL POINT VALUE: 2.5 LEARNING OBJECTIVE(S): A4 SAMPL ANSWERS Part a: 0.5 point Sample answers include the following: ٠ Plaintiff can recover from one or more of the at-fault defendants • Plaintiff can sue multiple defendants if they are found responsible.
+QUESTION 6 TOTAL POINT VALUE: 2.5 LEARNING OBJECTIVE(S): A4 SAMPL E ANSWERS Part a: 0.5 point Sample answers include the following: • Plaintiff can recover from one or more of the at-fault defendants • Plaintiff can sue multiple defendants if they are found responsible.
 Plaintiff can be compensated fully from remaining defendants if other defendants went bankrupt • Insured is able to recover damages from any defendant who is liable regardless of their percentage of fault • It is a recovery system that allows claimants to recover collectively from several defendants or individually from single defendant • Liable parties are responsible for the compensation to insured no matter how much fault they are responsible for.
-For example, a party which is only 5% fault could pay all of the compensation if other parties all default • It allows a plaintiff to recover 100% of damages from a defendant who may only be partially at fault D.5 point • answers include the following: Plaintiff will be fully indemnified regardless of the solvency of a particular defendant ٠ Increases the efficiency of the legal system by reducing the number of trials 0.25 point Sample answers include the following: • Lawyers may name defendants with little fault but with deep pockets in order to maximize awards • Not fair for defendants with small portion of fault to bare the majority of liability • Defendants may have to pay more than their fair share because of insolvent defendants Part d 0.25 point answers include the following: • Defendants are only responsible for the portion of their assigned fault • Each defendants pays a percentage of damages equal to their percentage at fault • If only 5% liable, only have to pay 5% of damage • in only 5% hable, only have to pay 5% of damage Part e: 0.5 point Sample answers include two the following: Change to proportionate liability (or reform the rule to several liability) ٠ • Establish industry fund/trust/pool to cover the liability of the insolvent defendants • • Establish industry fund/trust/pool to cover the liability of the insolvent defendants Bar application of joint and several liability for non-pecuniary damages
+For example, a party which is only 5% fault could pay all of the compensation if other parties all default • It allows a plaintiff to recover 100% of damages from a defendant who may only be partially at fault Part b: 0.5 point Sample answers include the following: • Plaintiff will be fully indemnified regardless of the solvency of a particular defendant • Increases the efficiency of the legal system by reducing the number of trials Dort ci 0.25 point Sample answers include the following: Sample Lawyers may name defendants with little fault but with deep pockets in order to · maximize awards • Not fair for defendants with small portion of fault to bare the majority of liability • Defendants may have to pay more than their fair share because of insolvent defendants belendants may have to pay more than their fair share because of moorent detendants Part d: 0.25 point Sample answers include the following: • Defendants are only responsible for the portion of their assigned fault • Each defendants pays a percentage of damages equal to their percentage at fault • If only 5% liable, only have to pay 5% of damage Part e: 0.5 point Sample e answers include two the following: • Change to proportionate liability (or reform the rule to several liability) • Establish industry fund/trust/pool to cover the liability of the insolvent defendants • Bar application of joint and several liability for non-pecuniary damages • Only have joint and several liability apply if a defendant is liable above a certain threshold (i.e. 25%)